moorepants/dissertation/systemidentification.rst

    solid black line give the mean gain and phase bounded by the dotted black lines which indicate the one sigma standard deviation.

-:ref:`Figure 26 <figAllPhidotPhidotc>` shows the frequency response of the closed roll rate loop :math:`\frac{\dot{\phi}}{\dot{\phi}_c}(s)`.
+:ref:`Figure 13.26<figAllPhidotPhidotc>` shows the frequency response of the closed roll rate loop :math:`\frac{\dot{\phi}}{\dot{\phi}_c}(s)`.
 As was just pointed out, the theory that this loop which completes the inner control loop, must exhibit this typical neuromuscular peaking seen in human-machine